kjkasi/EasyNetQWiki/Documentation/The-Advanced-API.md

         int? expires = null,
         byte? maxPriority = null,
         string deadLetterExchange = null,
-        string deadLetterRoutingKey = null);
+        string deadLetterRoutingKey = null,
+        int? maxLength = null,
+        int? maxLengthBytes = null);

 What the parameters mean:

     name:		  The name of the queue
     passive:		  Do not create the queue if it doesn't exist, instead, throw an exception.
     	(default false)
     durable:		  Can survive a server restart.
 If this is false the queue will be deleted when the server restarts. (default true)
     exclusive:		  Can only be accessed by the current connection. (default false)
     autoDelete:		  Delete the queue once all consumers have disconnected. (default false)
     perQueueMessageTtl:   How long in milliseconds a message should remain on the queue before it is discarded. (default not set)
     expires:	          How long in milliseconds the queue should remain unused before it is automatically deleted. (default not set)
     maxPriority:	  Determines the maximum message priority that the queue should support.
     deadLetterExchange:	  Determines an exchange's name can remain unused before it is automatically deleted by the server.
     deadLetterRoutingKey: If set, will route message with the routing key specified, if not set, message will be routed with the same routing keys they were originally published with.
+    maxLength:		  The maximum number of ready messages that may exist on the queue.
+Messages will be dropped or dead-lettered from the front of the queue to make room for new messages once the limit is reached.
+    maxLengthBytes:	  The maximum size of the queue in bytes.
+Messages will be dropped or dead-lettered from the front of the queue to make room for new messages once the limit is reached

+Note that behaviour of RabbitMQ if the the maxLength, and maxLengthBytes properties is not as one might have expected.

 Some examples:

     // declare a durable queue